Maximize Your Potential

 If you answered ‘yes’ to one or more of these questions, therapy can help.

-As a clinical counsellor, it’s my mission to support you in managing your mental health.
+Now, as a clinical counsellor, it’s my mission to support you in managing your mental health.
 I have a diverse background in counselling, having worked for the Vancouver and Interior Health Authority, as well as a non-profit organization.
 I have had the privilege of supporting both youths and adults over the years.
 I assist people who are struggling with all types of mental health challenges, such as:

 - Issues related to sports/athletic activity